‘The day has finally come’: Years in the making, evidence leads investigators to Rex Heuermann - KESQ

 The son of an aerospace engineer, Heuermann lived with his spouse and children in the homey village of Massapequa Park, across the bay from where the remains were found, on the southeastern edge of Nassau County.

-In a video interview posted online last year, as police in Suffolk County formed a multiagency task force to investigate the long-dormant cases, Heuermann said he was born and raised on Long Island.
+In a video interview posted online by Bonjour Realty last year, as police in Suffolk County formed a multiagency task force to investigate the long-dormant cases, Heuermann said he was born and raised on Long Island.
 He had been working as an architectural consultant in Manhattan since 1987.

 “I do troubleshooting, architectural troubleshooting, and negotiations with the building department,” Heuermann said.